 Promotion & Tenure

 Pursuing promotion involves assembling a detailed dossier of your accomplishments toward the University's tripartite mission.
 Our department is prepared to give you the guidance and tools you'll need to prepare a dossier that will lead to successful promotion.
 Perhaps the most important thing you can make a habit of now, no matter the stage in your career, is to keep detailed records of your accomplishments.
 Regularly update your curriculum vitae and actively participate in the department's annual faculty review process, and meet with your promotion mentor on an ongoing basis!
 This helps ensure the eventual process of dossier preparation and successfully advancing your rank will be a satisfying experience rather than a stressful one.
-Contact Julia Steinberger, Chair of the Departmental Promotion and Tenure Committee, or Jill Hodsdon, Promotion and Tenure Administrator, with any questions you might have about the promotion process.
+Contact Julia Steinberger, Chair of the Departmental Promotion and Tenure Committee, or Jill Hodsdon, Faculty Affairs Consultant, with any questions you might have about the promotion process.
 We are here to help!

 Department Requirements